How Do I Handle My Puppy’s Increased Energy Levels?

 Choosing the Right Puppy Food

 Selecting the right puppy food is essential for meeting your puppy's energy requirements and promoting optimal health.
-Look for high-quality puppy foods specifically formulated for their age and breed size.
+Look for high-quality puppy foods specifically formulated for their age and breed .
 These foods are designed to provide the right balance of nutrients, including protein, carbohydrates, and fats.
 Avoid foods with excessive fillers or artificial additives and consult with your veterinarian for personalized advice on selecting the best food for your puppy.

 Scheduled Meal Times